pankajghansela/MultiServer_Infra-DevOps/Nodejs_App/README.md

  - Test: Simulate running a test on the newly committed version in the github repo

- - Deploy: Use the ssh keys to sync the app repo in the 2 backend servers with the Jenkins workspace repo pulled from github

-           Run the Nodejs app (which can be accesse at port 3000!)
+ - Deploy: Use the ssh keys to sync the app repo in the 2 backend servers with the Jenkins workspace repo pulled from github            and run the Nodejs app (which can be accessed at port 3000!)